 Natural hair products for fine hair

-weDo’s Light & Soft line, including the Light & Soft Shampoo, Conditioner and Hair Mask, is ideal for fine hair.
+weDo’s Light & Soft line, including the Light & Soft Shampoo, Conditioner and Hair Mask for fine hair.
 It’s lightly moisturising but doesn’t weight the hair down, leaving it soft and silky.
 The Detangle Spray is also a great leave-in product for fine hair, nourishing the hair and giving it that extra touch of shine!

 Natural hair products for medium hair texture or damaged hair

 For hair that is medium textured, so not fine nor very coarse, and for hair with some damage, we recommend using products from the Moisture & Shine line, made up of the Moisture & Shine Shampoo, our conditioner for shiny hair and our moisturising hair mask.
 The line has medium level of care – leaving the hair soft, vibrant and moisturised.
 We also recommend applying the leave-in Moisturising Day Cream on your lengths and ends – it leaves your hair feeling silky smooth all day long!

 Natural hair products for coarse or very damaged hair